jankotek/mapdb/src/site/markdown/02-getting-started.md

 Best place to checkout various features of MapDB are [Examples](https://github.com/jankotek/MapDB/tree/master/src/test/java/examples).
 There is also [screencast](http://www.youtube.com/watch?v=FdZmyEHcWLI) which describes most aspects of MapDB.

+There is [MapDB Cheat Sheet](http://www.mapdb.org/doc/cheatsheet.pdf), on just two pages it is quick reminder of MapDB capabilities.

 Maven
 ------